 Orostachys iwarenge var. boehmeri

 Orostachys boehmeri is an attractive, small succulent with soft, lavender-gray leaves, each producing numerous stolons with a plantlet at the tips.
 The rosettes grow up to 2 inches (5 cm) in diameter and offset readily, producing small plantlets on spaghetti thin stems that radiate up to 6 inches (15 cm) away from the mature rosettes to form an open plant up to 1.4 inches (3.5 cm) long, and up to 0.6 inches (1.5 cm) wide.
 Mature rosettes produce small white flowers with red anthers densely arranged on up to 6 inches (15 cm) tall spikes.
-Flowering often commences in early autumn but may begin as late as November.
+The flowers appear in early fall.
 The flowering rosette dies after flowering but is quickly replaced by offsetting ones.

 How to Grow and Care